Ham1414/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. Delete the directory
 10. Change the working directory to the previous one
 11. Lists all files
 12. Prints the type of the file
+13. Createa symbolic link